-- SCET will work in conjunction with school district officials and School Board Members to identify the best options available for handling sensitive incidents involving members of the school community with best interest of students and the School District as the primary goal.
+- SCET will work in conjunction with school district officials and School Board Members to identify the best options available for handling sensitive incidents involving members of the school community with the best interest of students and the School District as the primary goal.

 - SCET will remain under the direct operational control and purview of the SGPD.

-- Requests for police service(s)/response(s) involving immediate, priority, or emergency calls-for-service commencing from school campuses serviced by the SGPD will be initiated utilizing the police department’s business phone line or 9-1-1 emergency phone line and will be handled by the Patrol Division via established protocol.
+- Requests for police service(s)/response(s) involving immediate, priority, or emergency calls-for-service commencing from school campuses serviced by the SGPD will be initiated utilizing the police department’s business phone line or 9-1-1 emergency phone line and will be handled by the Patrol Division via the established protocol.

 - Case derivatives generated from school campuses or the community-at-large incidents requiring additional resources from either the Patrol or Investigation’s Division will remain the responsibility of the respective division and will be processed via the established channels under existing protocols.
 This will include Suspected Child Abuse Reports (SCAR), crimes on campus, etc.

-- SCET or police administration will determine if incidents arising from school campuses or the community-at-large are best suited for handling by SCET.
+- SCET or police administration will determine if incidents arising from school campuses or the community at large are best suited for handling by SCET.

 - School Board Members will have direct access to SCET as determined by the Superintendent of the SGUSD or their designee or the Superintendent of the Garvey School District or their designee.

 - SCET will coordinate with department personnel assigned to school(s) under the "Adopt-A-School" program for the purpose of developing solutions to address "on going" issues at the respective school(s) site(s) as they arise.